otrv4/otrv4/otrv4.md

 The non-interactive DAKE is a way to mutually agree upon shared cryptographic keys while providing some participation deniability.
-Unlike the interactive DAKE, the non-interactive DAKE does not provide online deniability for the party that completes the DAKE by sending a non-interactive auth message.
+Unlike the interactive DAKE, the non-interactive DAKE does not provide online deniability for the party that completes the DAKE by sending a Non-Interactive-Auth message.
 Client implementations are expected to understand this deniability risk when allowing users to complete a non-interactive DAKE.
 They are also expected to decide how to convey this security loss to the user.